Best Car Insurance (2026)

 Methodology

-In order to establish a list of the top ten motor insurance companies in the United Kingdom, we gathered data on premium prices and also gross written premiums by reading through SFRC regulatory reports, press releases, annual reports and risk management reports for each company.
-In all but one case, we used the SFRC data on gross premiums written for motor vehicle liability insurance and other motor vehicle insurance in order to determine the amount of motor insurance business a company wrote.
-Note, that there may be reporting discrepancies between the SFRC reports and the gross written premiums listed in annual reports.
+In order to establish a list of the top ten motor insurance companies in the United Kingdom, we gathered data on premium prices and also gross written premiums by reading through SFCR regulatory reports, press releases, annual reports and risk management reports for each company.
+In all but one case, we used the SFCR data on gross premiums written for motor vehicle liability insurance and other motor vehicle insurance in order to determine the amount of motor insurance business a company wrote.
+Note, that there may be reporting discrepancies between the SFCR reports and the gross written premiums listed in annual reports.

 We also gathered ratings Fitch, S&P, Moody's and AM Best financial ratings from the insurer's websites, and looked at complaints data from the FCA and FOS.